TehShrike/llm-commentary/README.md

 # LLM Commentary

-A non-chat way to get LLM to respond to whatever you're writing in the sidebar, as you're typing.
+A non-chat way to get LLM to respond in the sidebar to whatever you're writing.

 I tried to keep it from updating if you're in the middle of typing something, with middling success.